zells/dish/dish/readme.md

 # zells dish

-A library for connecting to Peer, sending messages, and creating zells that react to received messages.
+A library for connecting to Peers, sending messages, and creating zells that react to received messages.

 ## Build